Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

   * "Load fence diagram" loads the lines drawn with "Draw fence diagram" to the viewer and renders a fence diagram.

-  * "Load legend" transfers legend in the Qgis map layer to fence diagram and/or mesh data in the 3D viewer for the selected variable in the Qgis map canvas.
+  * "Load legend" transfers legend in the QGIS map layer to fence diagram and/or mesh data in the 3D viewer for the selected variable in the QGIS map canvas.

 .. image:: screenshots/qgis/3d-viewer.png